LaMMaC-UnB/lammac-unb.github.io/_pages/cv.md

 * Programming
   * Experient with Python and LaTeX
   * Familiar with R and Fortran 90/95
+  * Familiar with BigQuery and Apps Script
+  * Familiar with SQL
 * Teamwork
 * Analytical thinking
 * Problem solving